Understanding quality and seeking to improve it is arguably the core purpose behind undertaking process improvements.

 One of the great successes of Bacon’s theory of the scientific method, and one elucidated in greater depth by Immanuel Kant, was the way in which it tied together two competing approaches to how humans can find truth.
 These two epistemological approaches – simplified – argued between testing things in the material world through observation and experiment, and utilizing tools like logic and math to uncover truths.

-The great success of science came from philosophers tying these two approaches together and creating a robust multipurpose method of enquiry which has driven human knowledge and innovation.
+The great success of science came from philosophers tying these two approaches together and creating a robust multipurpose method of inquiry that has driven human knowledge and innovation.

 For Deming, PDSA sought to construct theory.
 From theory, we can learn more about our businesses and how they exist, in doing so we will be able to improve them and adapt them.
 We undertake experiments to both test and inform our theory, constructing our knowledge of our company the way we would construct complex scientific theory.

-Deming sees PDCA as lacking that scientific rigour and that element of theory – he sees it being too concerned with hypothesis testing and other simplified means of investigation.
+Deming sees PDCA as lacking that scientific rigor and that element of theory – he sees it being too concerned with hypothesis testing and other simplified means of investigation.

 As such, quality defined as zero defects – as seen through the eyes of PDCA or Six Sigma – lacks a theory of being.